di-ninja/di-ninja/readme.md

 type: **array**
 containing nested dependencies

-The rule's key "params" define what will be injected to class constructor or factory.
+The rule's key `params` define what will be injected to class constructor or factory.
 The keys can be nested (see [Recursive params](#32-recursive-params)).
 The resolutions behavior depends of [Types of params](#33-types-of-params).